 Information or Appointment: 973- 972-7400

-CENTER FOR LIVER DISEASES AND TRANSPLANTATION
+CENTER FOR ADVANCED LIVER DISEASES AND TRANSPLANTATION

 The Division of Transplantation Surgery supports the first liver transplant center in New Jersey, one of the busiest in the nation.
 Offering expertise in treating adult patients with liver failure requiring liver transplantation, the Division also provides comprehensive multidisciplinary team management of other complex hepatobiliary disorders, such as liver tumors, Hepatitis C, biliary strictures, and portal hypertension.